tclin0207/Robot_Teleop_Training/README.md

-# Intuitive and Interactive Learning of Robot Teleoperation
+# Intuitive and Interactive Training of Robot Teleoperation